-On November 7, 1943 took off from Kiriwina Airfield on a fighter sweep over Rabaul.
-Quinones was part of "Red Flight" flying the no. 2 position leading the formation.
-Weather was overcast at 30,000' with heavy rain at 25,000'.
+On November 7, 1943 took off from Kiriwina Airfield piloted by 2nd Lt.
+Alphonse D. Quinones on a fighter sweep over Rabaul.
+This aircraft was part of "Red Flight" flying the no. 2 position leading the formation.
+The weather was overcast at 30,000' with heavy rain at 25,000'.

-As the fire in his engine increased, Lt.
-Flood advised him to bail out and deployed his parachute.
-As he descended, a Zero dove at his parachute and appeared to land approximately 200 yards south of the Powell River roughly 3-5 miles from Wide Bay.
+As the fire in right engine increased, Lt.
+Flood advised him to bail out.
+As he descended, a Zero dove at his parachute before he appeared to land approximately 200 yards south of the Powell River roughly 3-5 miles from Wide Bay.

 Although Quinones was seen to bail out, no search missions were flown to locate him afterwards.